timofeysie/tiahuanaco/README.md

 # Tiahuanaco

-This project is a Serverless backend to manage content uploaded to AWS.
-The front end is [Acapana](https://github.com/timofeysie/acapana).
+A TypeScript Serverless backend API using DynamoDB.

 ## Table of contents